TaylorDarneille/wdi20auth/readme.md

 * If not using postgres, change the dialect accordingly (**Note:** If you're using a different database, you'll need to install the appropriate node modules to support and uninstall pg and pg/hstore.)

 #### 6. Change models and migrations if necessary
 For example, if you don't need the ```admin``` column, you will want to delete it from both the migration and model for the user.
 Likewise, if you need to add something, add in both files.
+Make sure to modify the sign up form to fit your needs if you modify the user model.

 #### 7. Run the migrations to set up the tables in your database
 ```sequelize db:migrate```